pythonarcade/arcade/doc/links.rst

+.. pending: post-3.0 cleanup:
+..
+We try to include this thing in the rst_prolog in conf.py through ugly means
+.. adding the lines doesn't help with the generated resources, nor am I in the mood
+.. to clean it up right now.
+If it builds and looks nice, it ships.
+PDF comes later.

 ..
 Do not include the following here:
 ..
 1. the pyglet doc (use :py:mod:`pyglet` / etc to auto-link the right version)